This article is part of a larger series on Hiring.

 JobsInTrucks.com is a paid online job board that specializes in the trucking industry.
 Jobsintrucks.com, created as part of TopUSAJobs.com and JobsInLogistics.com, can be used for employers looking for trucking trainees as well as experienced drivers.

 JobsInTrucks.com allows employers to advertise on the website and Facebook page via banners and managed ad campaigns, respectively.
-It also offers specialized job posts, access to its database for targeted searches, and an email matching system that alerts users when an applicant matches the company’s requirements.
+It offers enhanced job postings (that include video, images, logos, etc.), access to its database for targeted searches, and an email matching system that alerts users when an applicant matches the company’s requirements.

 Limitations of the site include 300 resume views per month and a maximum of 250 active job postings that an employer can have at one time.
 To get pricing, you need to call (877) 562-7678 for a quote.